bakfile/bak/README.md

 # bak

+## Note

+**bak** has been abandonware for a little while now.
+When I got back around to stale PRs and feature requests, I made the most common of unpleasant discoveries among software devs: the first version simply won't do.

+As such, **bak is being rewritten**, with early versions tentatively scheduled for "release" in late February or early March of 2023.
+I apologize for any inconvenience this period of inactivity, and the following period of "hidden" development, might have caused anyone.

+- ChanceNCounter, maintainer

+---

 **bak** is a command-line utility for creating and restoring backup copies of single files - `.bak` files - without clutter.

 - [Description and Usage](#description-and-usage)